 Put the clock out of sight - Checking the clock too often can cause frustration and anxiety to build up as you realize you’re not still sleeping.
 This just makes sleeping more difficult.

 Insomnia can be difficult and frustrating to treat but if left untreated, it can negatively affect so many aspects of your life.
 Don’t let another night go by without seeking help.
-Call Clarity Mental Health in Castle Rock today - we can help!
+Call Clarity Mental Health in Castle Rock or Pueblo today - we can help!